lgaborini/modern-deep-learning-docker/README.md

 # Modern Deep Learning Docker Image

+## About this fork

+This fork is almost identical to the [base repository](https://github.com/waleedka/modern-deep-learning-docker).

+TensorFlow is capped at version 1.5.0.
+This solves the crash due to the usage of AVX instructions (from TF 1.6.0 onwards).

+The image is also hosted on Docker Hub under `lgaborini/modern-deep-learning`.

+# Modern Deep Learning Docker Image

 This is a modern environment for building deep learning applications.
 It has the latest *stable* versions of the most common tools and frameworks that you're likely to need.

 Keep in mind that this image is big (3GB+).
 I considered dropping a few tools or creating different images with different toolsets, but I think that'll waste everyone's time.
 If you're doing deep learning then you probably have a lot of disk space anyway, and you're likely to prefer saving time over disk space.